MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/expanded-text-ad.md

 The path can contain dynamic parameters such as {MatchType}.
 For a list of supported parameters, see the Bing Ads help article [What tracking or URL parameters can I use?](https://help.bingads.microsoft.com/#apex/3/en/56799/2).

-The maximum input length is 50 characters including dynamic text strings, and of those 50 no more than 15 final characters are allowed.
+The maximum input length is 50 characters including dynamic text strings, and of those 50 no more than 15 final characters are allowed after substitution.
 The ad will fail to display if the length exceeds 15 characters after dynamic text substitution occurs.

-For languages with double-width characters e.g. Traditional Chinese the maximum input length is 25 characters including dynamic text strings, and of those 25 no more than 7 final characters are allowed.
+For languages with double-width characters e.g. Traditional Chinese the maximum input length is 25 characters including dynamic text strings, and of those 25 no more than 7 final characters are allowed after substitution.
 The ad will fail to display if the length exceeds 7 characters after dynamic text substitution occurs.
 The double-width characters are determined by the characters you use instead of the character set of the campaign or ad group language settings.
 Double-width characters include Korean, Japanese and Chinese languages characters as well as Emojis.

 The path cannot contain the forward slash (/) or newline (\n) characters.